 We save energy with our new doors, windows, insulated roof and solar panels.
 The children work hard all year round to grow plants and vegetables in our amazing allotments.
 We recycle almost everything we can and compost all out fruit peelings each day.
 All the children remember to turn off the lights and taps and as a school we try to think of the wider community.
 We can all do our part and help the planet!

-All of our school community has been on this eco journey and we hope to achieve our second green flag for all our hard work and commitment to being green.
+All of our school community has been on this eco journey and

 This is going to be a very busy year thinking about new ways to keep our school green with the help of our new green team, the Busy Bees!

 In January Reception class took part in the RSPB Big Garden Bird watch.
 The class set up a bird watch area with clipboards and binoculars and had to count and record any birds they saw in the school grounds out of the window.
 They looked at the chart to identify any birds they had seen and recorded their work.